ataruno/PetitPomo/README.md

 - Option to export Pomodoro logs as a CSV file.
 - You can navigate between input fields and buttons using the Tab key.

+## How to Download
+Download PetitPomo.zip from the [Releases page](https://github.com/ataruno/PetitPomo/releases) on GitHub, and extract it anywhere you like.

 ## How to Use
 1. Double-click `PetitPomo.exe` to launch the application.
 2. Enter the duration (in minutes) for Work and Rest sessions.